ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Evaluation

 We implemented the queues and their gradients in JAX 0.6.0.
 Additionally, we used CUDA 12 to deploy our benchmarks on the GPU and Groq-compiler 0.11.0 to run the benchmarks on Groq LPU.
+Note that this is the latest public release of the Groq compiler and behind newer developments.
 For all the platforms and benchmarks, correctness of the implementations was verified using randomized pytest-based testing